shariq1989/cookbook/content/recipe/buffalo_chickencrust_pizza.md

 #### How can I store the buffalo chicken pizza?

-Store the leftovers in a sealed container for up to 3 days in the refrigerator.
+Store the leftovers in a sealed container for 3 days.
 Reheat the pizza in the oven to 250 degrees.

 ### INSTRUCTIONS: STEP-BY-STEP